SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_H_SNMP.md

 # CEFD H SNMP

-The CEFD H SNMP driver is an SNMP driver intended to communicate with the Advanced VSAT Series Remote Router devices named CEFD H, from Comtech.
+The CEFD H SNMP connector is an SNMP connector intended to communicate with the Advanced VSAT Series Remote Router devices named CEFD H, from Comtech.

 ## About